adambakewell/saplings/readme.md

 9       I     NA      1
 ```

-This function trims a phylogeny to fit a dataset, mainly for visualisation, it also sets equal branch lengths so that it can be used in comparative analysis.
+The `trim_equal_branch()` function trims a phylogeny to fit a dataset, mainly for visualisation, it also sets equal branch lengths so that it can be used in comparative analysis.

 ```r
 # simulate a phylogeny with no branch lengths